-- Shape national & international conversations on transportation research and education. - NITC staff are helping to shape a TRB training initiative Task Force ABG05T, Ahead of the Curve: Mastering the Management of Transportation Research.
-The mission of the Task Force is to develop a TRB training program that enhances the knowledge, skills, and abilities of those who manage transportation research programs and innovation activities. - Twenty-two NITC faculty and staff serve on editorial, policy and other advisory boards. - NITC staff are active in the AASHTO-RAC liaison group. - NITC faculty are part of the team (led by ICF International) developing FHWA's Strategic Agenda for Pedestrian and Bicycle Transportation.
+- Shape national & international conversations on transportation research and education. - NITC staff is helping to shape a new TRB training initiative headed by the recentlyformed Task Force ABG05T, Ahead of the Curve: Mastering the Management of Transportation Research.
+The mission of the Task Force is to develop a TRB training program that enhances the knowledge, skills, and abilities of those who manage transportation research programs and innovation activities. - Twenty-one NITC faculty and staff serve on editorial, policy and other advisory boards. - NITC staff are active in the AASHTO-RAC liaison group. - NITC faculty are part of the team (led by ICF International) developing FHWA's Strategic Agenda for Pedestrian and Bicycle Transportation. - NITC's Director, Jennifer Dill, was elected to the Executive Committee of the Council of University Transportation Centers (CUTC). - NITC's Director, Jennifer Dill, is serving on a special TRB policy committee on Innovative Mobility Services.
+The committee was established at the request of the TRB Executive Committee. - NITC's Director, Jennifer Dill, served on the organizing committee for a two-day conference jointly sponsored by TRB and the American College of Sports Medicine, Moving Active Transportation to Higher Ground: Opportunities for Accelerating the Assessment of Health Impacts.
+The committee will be producing an article for TR News with recommendations on future research directions that move the research to practice. - NITC Associate Director Hau Hagedorn is the co-chair of the TRB Conduct of Research Committee. - NITC's Associate Director is on the panel for NCHRP 20-44 to improve methods of delivering research findings and promoting their use.

-- NITC's Director, Jennifer Dill, was elected to the Executive Committee of the Council of University Transportation Centers (CUTC). - NITC's Director, Jennifer Dill, is serving on a special TRB policy committee on Innovative Mobility Services.
-The committee was established at the request of the TRB Executive Committee. - NITC Associate Director Hau Hagedorn is the co-chair of the TRB Conduct of Research Committee.
-She also serves on the NCHRP 20-44 panel to improve methods of delivering research findings and promoting their use. - NITC continues to shape bicycle and pedestrian curriculum by training professors from the country on integrating these topics into university planning and engineering courses.
+- NITC continues to shape bicycle and pedestrian curriculum by training professors from the country on integrating these topics into university planning and engineering courses. - NITC Executive Committee Marc Schlossberg co-organized a summit in Israel on his Rethinking Streets guidebook.

-• Serve on national committees and panels.
+Serve on national committees and panels.

-Faculty, staff and students at the NITC campuses currently serve on 36 TRB committees/task forces and 8 NCHRP/SHRP2/NCFRP/TRB panels.
+Faculty members and students at the four NITC member campuses currently serve on 33 TRB committees/task forces and 7 NCHRP/SHRP2/NCFRP/TRB panels, Professor.
+Chris Monsere serves as the co-chair of the TRB committee Safety Data, Analysis and Evaluation (ANB20).